Loading page content

 A new feature request

 Adding items to a Wishlist was initially a feature request by a partner organisation.
 Wait, what, who is this now?
-At Kiron, besides the main mission of providing free education for the learners, the campus is also offered as a white label to other partner organisations who of course have their own target groups.
+Besides providing free education to refugees and other underserved communities, Kiron also offers its campus as a white-label platform to partner organisations, which have their own target groups.

-Upon getting partner requests that affected Kiron learners, I researched to discover the impact, as I wanted to understand if and how the Wishlist would be useful to them.
+Upon getting partner requests that affected Kiron learners, I conducted research to discover the impact, as I wanted to understand if and how the Wishlist would be useful to them.

-On one side, I was responsible for the experience of Kiron learners.
-On the other side, I needed to make sure that the white label partners and their target groups were also satisfied with the solution.
+On the one hand, I was responsible for the experience of Kiron learners.
+On the other hand, I needed to make sure that the white-label partners and their target groups were also satisfied with the solution.

 I conducted qualitative interviews with 7 Kiron learners.
 Through this research I discovered that a Wishlist had been a long-standing unmet need that they circumvented by enrolling into programs.

-To synthesise interview data, I used the Atomic UX Research Canvas on FigJam.
-For every question, I separated the facts (their current pain points) from the insights (how they would like to use the Wishlist & other custom lists).
+To synthesise interview data, I used a version of the Atomic UX Research Canvas on FigJam.
+For every question, I separated the facts (their current pain points) from the insights (how I interpret the facts).
 Then I extracted opportunities (how we could design the solution).

 Atomic UX Research Canvas on FigJam Atomic UX Research Canvas on FigJam — separating facts, insights, and opportunities